LordofBone/fragment/readme.md

 - Select and configure benchmark tests.
 - Adjust settings such as MSAA, anisotropy, shading models, and resolution.
-- Track live performance data and view results in Matplotlib charts.
+- Track live performance data and view overall results in Matplotlib charts.

+**Note:** The results from Fragment should not be taken as totally accurate.
+The performance score is more of a "finger in the air" number at the moment, based on:
+`performance_score = overall_avg_fps * 10`.

+Overall, Fragment is still a work-in-progress (WiP), so results may vary even
+upon different runs of the same benchmarks.

 ## Testing